 JEA has created lesson plans — nearly 200 weeks worth — across 11 content areas, complete with learning outcomes, assessments, evaluation guides, models and alignment to standards including the Common Core and Partnership for 21st Century Skills.
 Each module is presented in multiple time frame options, allowing teachers to choose the configuration that best fits their circumstances and philosophies.
 Curriculum leaders keep materials current and dynamic by providing updated lesson plans and examples that reflect the newest trends and technology.
 They will showcase their curriculum and lessons at national conventions and conferences.
 And they host online chats to not only discuss implementation of their module, but to coordinate discussion of best practices that will guide future development.

-Members receive subscriptions to the quarterly journal Communication: Journalism Education Today (C:JET) and the Student Press Law Center Report (three times a year) in hard copy by postal mail.
+Members receive subscriptions to the quarterly journal Communication: Journalism Education Today (C:JET) in hard copy by postal mail.
 JEA also provides an online directory to all current members.

 Qualified instructors may earn Certified Journalism Educator status through JEA.
 Certification validates an adviser's credibility as a journalism teacher and recognizes their commitment to journalistic training.
 Master Journalism Educator status recognizes teachers who demonstrate outstanding abilities and expertise in the journalism field through a test and a written project.
 A certification directory is provided to recipients and their principals.

 JEA recognizes teachers, administrators and professionals who make a significant contribution to scholastic journalism.
-The Carl Towley Award, Medal of Merit, Lifetime Achievement Awards, Administrator of the Year, Teacher Inspiration Award, Diversity Award, Rising Star and Friend of Scholastic Journalism are presented annually.
-The National Yearbook Adviser of the Year and National Broadcast Adviser of the Year winners are recognized at the spring convention.
+The Carl Towley Award, Medal of Merit, Lifetime Achievement Awards, Administrator of the Year, Linda S. Puntney Teacher Inspiration Award, Diversity Award, Rising Star and Friend of Scholastic Journalism are presented annually.
+The H.L.
+Hall National High School Yearbook Adviser of the Year is honored at the spring convention and National High School Broadcast Adviser of the Year is recognized in the fall.

 The First Amendment Press Freedom Award recognizes schools that actively support and honor the First Amendment through their student publications.